Marie Zelenina

 profile-pic-new.jpg

-My big research interest is affective neuroscience.
-Specifically, I work with children's multimodal data to validate depression measurements and gather insights in topics such as informant discrepancy (parent-child disagreement on whether the child is depressed) (preprint).
-My research also covers methodology of fMRI, particularly multi-echo fMRI.
-I am also interested in neuropsychoendocrinology, specifically in the role of oxytocin in various psychiatric disorders and the effect of dopamine and serotonin in affective disorders.
-I work with large datasets and apply a variety of computational tools to analyze them.
+My overarching research interest is affective neuroscience.
+Over the course of my PhD, I was involved in various projects that address diagnosis and treatment of adolescent and adult depression.
+Specifically, I worked with children's multimodal data to validate depression measurements and gather insights in topics such as informant discrepancy (parent-child disagreement on whether the child is depressed) (preprint).
+I've also contributed to collecting and analyzing multi-echo MRI data with the goal of improving targeting of Transcranial Magnetic Stimulation (TMS) for treatment-resistant depression (pilot dataset).
+I am also interested in neuropsychoendocrinology, specifically in the effect of oxytocin on human brain (paper) and its role in various psychiatric disorders, and also in and the role of dopamine and serotonin in affective disorders.

 Before joining NIMH, I spent a few years doing social neuroscience research at Diana Prata's Lab.
 In particular, I looked at the effect of oxytocin on human resting-state EEG (2022 paper in Cerebral Cortex).